 According to an article in the Journal of Health and Social Behavior, people who have a higher number of quality relationships have a lower risk of:

 - High blood pressure

 When we think of good health, we may picture someone who eats a wholesome diet and goes to the gym regularly.
 We may have our own personal health goals, such as getting more sleep or eating less sugar.
 But your social relationships can have a big impact on your health.

 Medical research shows that the mind and body are strongly connected.
 Think about how your thoughts change the way your body feels: an upsetting or stressful event can cause digestive problems, a surge in blood pressure, headache, difficulty sleeping, and much more.
 These effects can all have a negative impact on health.

-But when you have good friends or family to turn to, it gives you a healthy way to cope with stress, which may reduce its damaging effects on your body.
+The support of good friends or family gives you a healthy way to cope with stress, which may reduce its damaging effects on your body.
 Having positive interactions reduces the stress response that can harm a person’s hormonal system, heart, and immune system.

 We also know that emotional support from others can boost a person’s mental health, which is directly related to physical health.
 The World Health Organization states: “There is no health without mental health.”

 Having close friends or family members may help give a person a sense of meaning and responsibility.
 This sense of purpose may encourage someone to choose healthy habits in order to live longer and fulfill their duties to others.
 In the case of younger people like teenagers, having a supportive peer group means they are less likely to choose risky behaviors like drugs and alcohol.

 The flipside: bad relationships are bad for you